Saimanikanth/PRODIGY_CS_05/README.md

 NETWORK PACKET ANALYZER
 This tool capture and analyze the network packets in a simple way we can call it a sniffer tool.
 With packet sniffer tool, you can knowthe following:

-» Source and Destination MAC addresses
+Source and Destination MAC addresses,
-» VLAN tagging
+VLAN tagging,
-» EtherType
+EtherType,
-» IP Headers [eg: IPv6, IPv4]
+IP Headers [eg: IPv6, IPv4],
-» Source and Destination IP addresses
+Source and Destination IP addresses,
-» Port Number of your destination
+Port Number of your destination,
-» Destination port number
+Destination port number,
-» Service Identifier
+Service Identifier,
-» Flag Type
+Flag Type,
-» Packet Examination
+Packet Examination,
-» MAC address of the sender
+MAC address of the sender,
-» Protocol Headers
+Protocol Headers,
-» Payload data
+Payload data

 These are some of the attributes we can know and there are many more attributes we can know by using this packet sniffer tool.
 Example: